Loveable Lemons

 What pairs well with egg salad sandwiches?

-Chips, pasta salad, pickles, baked beans, veggies and dip, fruit salad, and monster cookies are all good options.
+Chips, pasta salad, pickles, veggies and dip, fruit salad, and monster cookies are all good options.

 Recipe